1980–81 Segunda División B

 The 1980–81 Segunda División B was the 4th season of Segunda División B, the third highest level of the Spanish football league system, since its establishment in 1977.
 First and 2nd in each group were promoted to Segunda División, and the bottom three were relegated to the Tercera División.

+The division consisted of two geographic groups.
+Celta de Vigo were the Group I champions and RCD Mallorca were the Group II champions.

 Group 1

 A total of 20 teams will contest the group, including 2 relegated from the Segunda División and 4 promoted from the Tercera División.